The Munich Germany Christmas Market Guide

 GERMAN CHRISTMAS MARKETS

 Europe Christmas markets are a sort of magic that doesn’t exist elsewhere in the world.
-Beginning in late November (normally the last weekend in November) and spanning through the end of December, you can find Christmas markets scattered across Europe, with beautiful markets found in almost every European country.
+Beginning in late November (normally the last weekend in November) and spanning through the end of December, you can find Christmas markets scattered across Europe.

 That being said, Germany still holds the top spot for the Best Christmas markets in Europe.
-Although I haven’t visited every Christmas Market in Europe, I do know that when I find myself at a German Christmas market, I feel the Christmas spirit on a level I can’t seem to find elsewhere.
+I haven’t visited every Christmas Market in Europe, but after visiting Christmas markets in France, Switzerland and England, I do know that when I find myself at a German Christmas market, I feel the Christmas spirit on a whole other level.

 The history of the origin of the German Christmas markets is a bit blurry, but essentially they started as a market held on Christmas Eve allowing butchers to sell meat.
 Eventually it expanded to sell other cakes and decorations and eventually became the modern day Christmas markets that exist today.